WindClan/RBXPrivateServer/README.md

 ## License

-All the code authored by me is under the MIT license This includes all the python scripts.
+All the code authored by me is under the MIT license.
+This includes all the python scripts.

-All but Visit.ashx was written by Roblox
+All but Visit.ashx was written by Roblox.
-All rights to those belong to Roblox
+All rights to those belong to Roblox.